Another interesting trick is dispatching by file name.

 database.test.json

-Somewhere in the source code must be a piece of code that selects which file to load.
+Somewhere in the source code must be a code block that selects which file to load.
 The code below uses dispatching by key:

 import fs from 'fs';